Faculty Personnel Policies & Financial Matters

 [American Association of University Professors: Policy Documents and Reports.
 10th edition.
 (Washington D.C.: American Association of University Professors, 2006), 19–21]

-If the appeal board finds inadequate procedure in the tenure review, the appeal board returns the tenure file to the stage in the process where the error occurred for correction.
+If the appeal panel finds inadequate procedure in the tenure review, the appeal panel returns the tenure file to the stage in the process where the error occurred for correction.
 All materials added to the file subsequent to the stage of error are withdrawn from the file and returned to those who submitted them.
 After the procedural error is corrected, the file proceeds through the tenure review again and subsequent materials may be added to the file as originally submitted or as rewritten.
-The appeal board states the reasons for its findings in a written report to the President within four weeks (excluding Winter Break) of the appeal board’s appointment.
-The President refers cases of improper consideration to the Anti-Discrimination Grievance Board or the Legal Counsel of the College.
+The appeal panel states the reasons for its findings in a written report to the President within four weeks (excluding Winter Break) of the appeal panel's appointment.

 If the President finds no procedural grounds for reconsidering the tenure file, but intends to reverse the recommendation of the Dean, the President discusses with the Faculty Executive Committee his or her reasons for either denying tenure or recommending to the Board of Trustees that tenure be awarded in this case.
 The President communicates the recommendation to the faculty member within two weeks of receiving the appeal board’s report.
 The President’s recommendation may not be appealed.